uvacobi/cphg-welcome/README.md

 Welcome to the CPHG Computation Group!
 This webpage and associated repository is meant to serve as a community-curated portal to the many valuable people and resources you will work with as a member of the CPHG computational community.
 Please feel free to submit issues to this site and contribute to the resources listed here.
 Welcome to CPHG Computing!

-__Disclaimer__

-In order to facilitate community participation, I intend to move this repository to an organization-level location as opposed to my own account, but I haven't set that up yet.
-Also planned but still pending is a table of contents.

 ## CPHG